butterlyn/search_replace_tool/README.md

 ### Installation instructions

-Run `setup.bat` in either powershell or command prompt.
+Run `setup.bat` in either powershell or command prompt with conda activated.
 Terminal must have conda installed, check by running `conda --version`.

 After installation, the `dist` folder will contain the tool.